 Here and further in this section we will only work formally.
-We will not bother about convergence, moving of integration contours and justification of Fourier-Wilson inversion.
+We will not bother about convergence, moving of integration contours and justification of Fourier--Wilson inversion.
 Certainly this should be repaired later.

 By \eqref{33} and by shifting integration contours we get

 where the last equality follows by \eqref{34}.
 Iteration gives

 Hence, by \eqref{9} and \eqref{7},